 He put down his pint and walked towards her.
-"Grace...?
+"Agnes...?
 What are you doing in here?"

-"It's our dad, tha better come."
+"It's our dad, you better come."

 Arthur went back, picked up his drink and supped up.
 He bid farewell to his drinking companions.
-"Summat's up, I'll sithee, Wilfred...
+"See tha, Wilfred...
 Thomas."

-He placed the empty glass on the counter and joined Grace.
+He placed the empty glass on the counter and joined Agnes.

-"What's up?" said Arthur as they left the darkness of the alehouse into the street.
+"What's the problem?" said Arthur as they left the darkness of the alehouse into the street.
 He squinted until his eyes became accustomed to the sunlight.

-"It's our dad; mam says he's gone... had one of his seizures."
+"Mam says he's gone... had one of his seizures."

 They walked at pace back to the bakery.
-Mildred was waiting with Agnes in the shop.
+Mildred was waiting with Grace in the shop.